Hike at a Glance

 The Fleurieu Peninsula, located just south of Adelaide, boasts a delightful Mediterranean atmosphere.
 This region showcases South Australia's best coastal scenery, culinary delights, and natural beauty.
 Explore charming towns like Victor Harbor, Willunga, Normanville, Goolwa, Yankalilla, and Rapid Bay, all nestled amidst rolling vineyards, farmland, and pristine beaches.

 McLaren Vale, a world-renowned wine region, is a highlight of the Fleurieu Peninsula.
 Here, you can sample acclaimed wines at cellar doors, some offering unique experiences like tastings in a giant Rubik's Cube or a double-decker bus.
-For an extended culinary adventure, embark on a road trip along the Epicurean Way.
+For an extended culinary adventure, enjoy a road trip along the Epicurean Way.

 Beyond the vineyards, the Fleurieu Peninsula offers diverse landscapes.
 Explore the stunning scenery of Deep Creek National Park with its walking trails, or visit Coorong National Park to witness the Murray River merge with the ocean.
 For a family outing, kayak or bike around Myponga Reservoir.